How do you know when it’s the right time to retire?

 - In the pension world, people will say, I’m ready to retire because I have a full pension or I have reached my 85 factor

 - We sometimes use the rules around Canada Pension Plan and Old Ages security to define retirement like moving the age of eligibility from 65 to 67

 - And in the financial world, we talk about how much money do we need in order to retire.

-After being in the retirement planning field for 25 years, I believe true readiness is not always tangible.
+After being in the retirement planning field for over 25 years, I believe true readiness is not always tangible.
 I’ve seen people with good pensions and people who have saved a lot of money but are not really ready to retire.
 Sometimes it’s because they love their jobs.
 Other’s hate their jobs but don’t have a life to retire to.
 Some people are on the fence.
 They are ready to retire but worry about being bored or missing their friends from work

 Sometimes readiness has more to do with instinct, feelings and lifestyle than it has to do with money.

 Related article: Retirement planning is about more than just money

 Don’t get me wrong, money is clearly important to retirement readiness but it’s important to understand the difference between retiring FROM something and retiring TO something.
 Often the people that are MOST ready have planned a life to RETIRE TO!!